 Objectives Projected Start and End Dates Title IIIB Funded PD or C Update Status 2a.
 Through NBC, inform providers, older adults, adults with disabilities and caregivers about mobility efforts in SMC.
-July 1, 2016- June 30, 2017 2b.
+July 1, 2016- June 30, 2018 Contin- uing 2b.
 Provide CoA Transportation Committee with AAS needs assessment results to identify gaps in transportation services.
-July 1, 2016- December 31, 2016 2c.
+July 1, 2016- December 31, 2016 Com- pleted 2c.
 AAS will share information about funding sources with NBC members that may assist with existing transportation gaps.
-July 1, 2016- June 2017 2c.
+July 1, 2016- June 2017 Contin- uing 2c.
 CoA's Transportation Committee will provide a presentation at NBC about the work they are doing in order to inform coalition members about how to get involved.
-July 1, 2016- June 2017
+July 1, 2017- June 2018 Contin- uing